techbrett/OfficeDocs-SkypeForBusiness/Teams/get-clients.md

 # Get clients for classic Microsoft Teams

+> [!IMPORTANT]
+> The classic Team client is no longer supported,.
+THis client is not receiving further updates, including security updates.
+The classic Teams client will not work after June 30, 2025.
+You must upgrade to the new Teams client before that time.
+See [The new Microsoft Teams](new-teams-desktop-admin.md) for more information.

 > [!TIP]
 > **Want to install Teams on your PC, Mac, or mobile device?** Check out [Install the Teams client](https://go.microsoft.com/fwlink/?linkid=855754).